alshedivat/al-folio/_pages/about.md

 Climate change has become a main global challenge with countries committed to achieving carbon-neutrality by 2050.
 Nuclear fusion, a safe and potentially unlimited energy source, could provide the ultimate energy solution to our kind.

-Singapore has founded a new lab in fusion science, namely the NTU-CEA Joint Centre for Fusion Energy, supported by NRF and TEMASEK.
-We endeavour to combine the power of traditional physics-based models, high-performance computer simulations and modern machine learning technologies to accelerate the realisation of fusion energy.
-This will be combined with advanced plasma diagnostics ready to use for the next generation fusion machines.
+NTU has founded a new lab in theoretical and computational fusion plasma physics, supported by NRF and TEMASEK.
+A joint research centre with French Commission on Atomic Energy and Alternative Energies (CEA) is also planned.
+At NTU, we endeavour to combine the power of traditional physics-based models, high-performance computer simulations and modern machine learning technologies to accelerate the realisation of fusion energy.

-The joint centre is currently hosted by Nanyang Technological University.
+The group is located in Division of Physics and Applied Physics, School of Physical and Mathematical Sciences, Nanyang Technological University.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.